 -John P. Roche- political columnist

-This means “does not follow,” which is short for: the conclusion does not follow from the premise.
+The means “does not follow,” which indicates that the conclusion does not follow from the premise.
 To say, “The house is white; therefore it must be big” is an example.
 Just because a house is white doesn’t mean that the house must be big.
 The video below explains this fallacy in an interesting way.

 Which of the following statements is the best proof the opponents of the mayor’s proposal can use in order to persuade the population of town T not to support this decision?